Skip to content

 settings: RouteSettings(name: "RouteSettingName"))

-• All three methods above can be mixed within a single project.
+• The above three methods can be mixed in one project

-• Sleep and Wake Event Collection For versions below 0.5.1-pre.1, if you need to collect application sleep and wake behaviors, add the following code:
+• Sleep and wake event collection For versions below 0.5.1-pre.1, if you need to collect application sleep and wake behavior, add the following code:

 class _HomeState extends State<HomeRoute> {